-It's March, which means it's almost spring for places north of the equator.
-Temperatures are mild and comfortable, while crowds are still relatively small — families with school-going kids often can't travel during this period.
+We're almost into March, which means spring is beckoning in just a couple of weeks for places north of the equator.
+Temperatures are mild and comfortable, while crowds are still relatively small.
+Families with school-going kids often can't travel during this period.
 So if you're planning a break to take in the sights, here are five travel gadgets to bring on your next holiday.

 Any purchase you make through our links may generate a commission.
 It supports our work, but does not dictate our editorial reviews.
 See our FAQ here.